Security Model

 Credentials obtained inside the runtime remain inside the runtime

-But if you authenticate a tool like gh inside the runtime, that credential becomes readable by that runtime and persists in jackin’ state until you purge it.
+If you authenticate a tool like gh inside the runtime, that credential becomes readable by that runtime as well.

 Threat model